 An American worker spends a minimum of 2,080 hours each year working on behalf of their employer.
 Many workers will work an entire career without sustaining an injury, although a growing number have already been injured during their work lives.
-According to Virginia law, injured workers can receive compensation for their injuries; according to insurer greed, that money won’t be given easily.
+Injuries on the job are not entirely uncommon.
+However, proving the company is liable for an injury can be an ongoing legal battle.

-In order for claims to be brought, the employee must have:
+For claims to be brought, the employee must have:

 Employee misconduct is not compensable under Virginia law, nor is work performed outside of what an employer had previously approved.
-Gradual injuries or those traumatic injuries induced by repetitive motion are generally not covered, either.
+Gradual or traumatic injuries induced by repetitive motion are generally not covered, either.

 Employees may wish to pursue workers’ compensation benefits in any work-related accident, including:

 One could sustain numerous injuries, many of which could put workers out of commission for months, even years.

 Virginia’s workers’ compensation department provides information to help employers and employees know their rights and obligations under state law.
 Hiring an attorney familiar with Virginia’s workers’ compensation system is your best chance at obtaining full compensation for your injuries.

 CHASENBOSCOLO handles workers’ compensation claims just like yours all the time.
 If you have been injured on the job and are unsure of your rights, call us today at (703) 538-1138 so we can discuss your case and help you pursue the benefits you are owed for your injury.

 You need a compassionate attorney from CHASENBOSCOLO to walk you through every step of your claim

 Other forms of compensation, such as mileage reimbursement, could be available to qualifying applicants.
 The biggest hurdle facing most employees can be actually getting the compensation rightfully owed through the worker’s compensation benefits provided by their employer.
 When you have an attorney on your side advocating for your rights, you can focus on healing while your attorney handles everything associated with your workers’ compensation claim.